 Employees and independent contractors are treated and regulated differently.
-Employees have a specific work time, place of work and are hierarchically dependent on the employer.
+Employees have a specific work time, and place of work and are hierarchically dependent on the employer.
 Employees use the materials and work environment of the employer.
 Employees bear disciplinary liability, which can result in penalties, including their dismissal from the position.

 Employers are responsible for calculating, deducting, filing, and paying the personal income tax (PIT) on the employee’s behalf.
-They are also responsible for paying insurance contributions, along with the employee, which gives employees access to many benefits, such as retirement pension, disability pension, sick benefits, health insurance, unemployment benefits, etc. As for contractors, calculating, deducting, filing and paying taxes and insurance contributions may depend on what their legal status is (self-employed or not), on whether the payer is a company, etc.
+They are also responsible for paying insurance contributions, along with the employee, which gives employees access to many benefits, such as retirement pension, disability pensions, sick benefits, health insurance, unemployment benefits, etc. As for contractors, calculating, deducting, filing and paying taxes and insurance contributions may depend on their legal status (self-employed or not), on whether the payer is a company, etc.

 Employees are due compensation in certain cases.
-For example, if an employment agreement is terminated, the employee is due compensation for proportionate part of unused holidays, severance pay, or absence for the exemption period.
+For example, if an employment agreement is terminated, the employee is due compensation for a proportionate part of unused holidays, severance pay, or absence for the exemption period.
 Such compensation is not due for an independent contractor unless otherwise explicitly agreed.